 - When you write to us by letter, e-mail, chat or contact us by telephone (including in-app audio and video calls).

-- Where you provide information about other people to which you are financially linked;
+- Where you provide personal data about other people to which you are financially linked.

-- information we get from analysing your financial situation and transaction history;
+- Personal data we get from analysing your financial situation and transaction history.

 - If you participate in our surveys or research, including remote or face to face interviews.

 Summary: In order to conduct our business and provide services and products to you, we may need to share your data with other people and businesses that assist us.
-We may also need to share your data in order to identify potential financial crime or where we are under legal or regulatory obligation to do so or when you ask us to.
+We may also need to share your data in order to identify potential financial crime, where we are under legal or regulatory obligation to do so or when you ask us to.